 Kadikoy is one of the fastest-growing districts in Istanbul for the last 25 years, it has areas of a great deal of shopping, fine dining, and entertainment making it popular especially for wealthy local people.
 Kadikoy has nice promenades along the Bosporus – and great views of the European side, of course.
 You’ll also be greeted by lovely food markets where you can do all of your shopping for dinner.

 This Istanbul neighborhood definitely has a more local feel to it.
-Sure – it has a few sites, but mostly it’s just a functioning middle-class neighborhood – a super place to really immerse yourself and less expensive than the European side of Istanbul.
+Sure, it has a few sites, but mostly, it’s just a functioning middle-class neighborhood – a super place to really immerse yourself in, and it’s less expensive than the European side of Istanbul.
 And since it’s a transportation hub, it’s quite easy and cheap to get to the European side of Istanbul to see all of the tourist sites in Sultanahmet.

 Hotels in the Kadikoy area – the Byotell Hotel